 Life on the Vine pastor and Northern Seminary professor David Fitch has been blogging his explorations of the intersection of mission-shaped church and people who are lesbian, gay, bisexual, or transgendered.
 His most recent post is “On Being Missional” with the Gay/Lesbian Peoples Among Us, and it includes links to his previous posts in this series.
 Dr. Fitch has distinguished himself as a forthright, gracious, and humble disciple, and I highly recommend reading his series for its valuable questions, insights, and responses from both Dr. Fitch and his commenters.
+[UPDATE: Dr. Fitch archived his prior blog post at the Missio Alliance website, so the above link has been changed to keep the link live.]

 The church’s relationship with sexual and gender minorities is an extremely complex issue, and I see it as crucial for understanding current and future streams of ministry in the post-Christendom church in the West.
 Since the mid-1970s, I’ve watched the impact on the church of LGBT liberation/affirmation movements.
 My awareness of the social issues involved started when neighbors who were local leaders in their mainline denominational church were faced with pressure to conform to a stance of “welcoming and affirming” practicing homosexuals.
 I understand the desire on the part of marginalized people to find acceptance in the Church.
 I also understand how excruciating it is for church leaders to discern how to piece together the many relevant declarations and mandates of Scripture in ways that keep the dynamic tension between grace and truth, compassion and conviction.